mauricioscastro/basex/README.md

 ##extra documentation
-As stated by the title this is nothing less than [BaseX](http://basex.org/) itself, so any [BaseX documentation](http://docs.basex.org/) regarding XQuery and modules (with some exceptions yet to be listed) can be used and as if it was BaseX itself.
+As stated by the title this is nothing less than [BaseX](http://basex.org/) itself, so any [BaseX documentation](http://docs.basex.org/) regarding XQuery and modules (with some exceptions yet to be listed) can be used and as is.

 ##todo
 - need to implement index dropping